natehacker/Teacher-Hub-/README.md

 ![updated an assignment](/readmeAssets/final/GA_afterUpdate.png)

 ## Styleguide

-Since the branding of our project revolves around GAs brand its best to avoid arbitrary departures from the look and feel of General Assembly's own website.
-Below are recommendation on colors and typography to ensure group is on the same page and will develop a cohesive project.
+Since the branding of our project revolves around GAs brand we decided it was best to avoid arbitrary departures from the look and feel of General Assembly's own website.

+This also cut down the amount of aesthetic decisions we had to make ourselves and saved us time designing.
+The following is a short list of recommended color codes and typographic guidelines to follow in contributing to the project.

 ### Colors